-Department of Parks, Recreation, and Tourism Page 1 of 7 NAME AND A DESCRIPTION OF A DESCRIPTIONO Effective Date: July 1, 2023 Prince William County, Virginia Constanting the constant of th Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1
+THE MELLINE COUNTY Dopartment of Darks Page 1 of 7 • Department of Parks, Recreation, and Tourism Prince William County, Virginia Subject: Volunteers in Parks Policy No: 13-EXC-XXX-1

 100 INTRODUCTION

 Volunteering is a tradition that has an immeasurable impact on communities, organizations, and individuals throughout the country.
 Volunteers are integral to the success and function of the Prince William County Department of Parks, Recreation, and Tourism (DPRT).
 DPRT's Volunteers-In-Parks (VIP) Program can accept and use voluntary help and services from the public in a way that is mutually beneficial to Prince William County, the volunteers, their group, or an organization.